Cheesy Ham and Potato Casserole

 - ~2 to 3 c of diced smoked ham

-- Pre-heat oven to 375F.
-Wash all potatoes and peel all (or part) of them, depending on your peel preference (I peeled ~1/3 and left the others peel-on).
-Using the slicing blade of a mandolin, thinly slice the potatoes.
-Place the potato slices and onion in a large saute' pan or electric skillet.
-Add the half-and-half, milk, salt, pepper, and hot/Tabasco sauce; bring to a boil.
-Reduce heat and simmer for ~6-8 minutes (stirring occasionally), or until the potatoes start to become fork-tender (but retain their shape).
+sauté pan or electric skillet.
+Add the half-and-half, milk, salt, pepper, and hot/Tabasco sauce; bring to a gentle boil.
+Reduce heat and simmer for ~8-10 minutes (stirring occasionally), or until the potatoes start to become fork-tender (but retain their shape).